Platform of the New Jersey Libertarian Party

 Transition: We oppose any abridgment of the freedom of speech through government censorship, regulation, or control of communications media, including — but not limited to — laws concerning:

-e. commercial speech or advertising.
+d. commercial speech or advertising.

-We oppose court orders gagging news coverage of criminal proceedings — the right to publish and broadcast must not be abridged.
-We deplore any government efforts to coerce the media in the name of stopping “bias” or ensuring “fairness.”
+We deplore any government efforts to coerce the media in the name of stopping "bias" or ensuring "fairness."

 Issue: Responsibility for the education of children needs to be put back into the hands of the parents/guardians.
 Only an education that respects the values of parents can be a quality education.
 Government schools are an indoctrination and propaganda tool for the state, a political compromise and a wasteful implementation.
 Sex education, evolution, prayer in school, or teaching methods should not be questions decided by law or bureaucracy.